The Difference Between a Coach and a Mentor – by Colleen Qvist

-Both a Coach and Mentor work with a person to help them move forward towards their goals and ultimately to achieve those goals.
+Both a Coach and a Mentor work with a person to help them move forward towards their goals and ultimately to achieve those goals.
 They can play a part in the person setting that goal and they hold the person accountable for the steps to the goal.
 The person may be called a coachee or mentee or client.

 Let’s look at the difference between a Coach and Mentor by way of a very simplified example.